ryancblock3/SeasonsBot/README.md

 ## Overview

 SeasonsBot is a Discord bot designed to interact with the DialOdds API, providing a user-friendly interface for NFL betting seasons.
-It allows users to manage their bets, view game information, and participate in betting seasons directly through Discord.
+It allows users to manage their bets, view game information, and participate in betting seasons directly through Discord, all with fake currency.

 ## Features